 The Port’s SWMP is implemented by the Storm Water Pollution Prevention (SWPP) Team.
 Quarterly SWPP Team meetings are mandated by the APDES permit.
 These meetings are generally scheduled to occur on the third Thursday of the following months: February, May, August, and November.
 Meeting minutes will be posted on this webpage as they become available.

-- Stuart Greydanus, AMPE – Port of Alaska, Superintendent of Operations, Maintenance and Security, SWMP Team Leader
+- Shannon Martindale – Port of Alaska, Superintendent of Operations and Maintenance, SWMP Team Leader

 - Stephen Ribuffo, AMPE – Port of Alaska, Port Director